Kioubit/pndpd/README.md

 pndpd responder <interface> <optional whitelist of CIDRs separated by a semicolon>
 pndpd proxy <interface1> <interface2> <optional whitelist of CIDRs separated by a semicolon applied to interface2>
 ````
-More options and additional documentation in the example config file (``pndpd.conf ``).
+More options and additional documentation in the example config file (``pndpd.conf``).

 ## Developing

 ### Building
 For building, the version of go needs to be installed that is specified in the go.mod file.
 A makefile is available.
-Optionally adjust the modules variable to include/exclude modules from the modules directory.
+Optionally adjust the ``MODULES`` variable to include or exclude modules from the modules directory.
 ````
-make build
+make clean
-make release
+make release-all
 ````
+Find the binaries in the ``bin/`` directory

 ### Adding Modules
 It is easy to add functionality to PNDPD.
 For additions outside the core functionality you only need to keep the following methods in mind:
 ````